thindil/dockerada/README.md

 ## General information

-The goal of this project is to collect various Docker images files related to the Ada programming language.
+The goal of this project is to collect various Docker images files (and images themselves) related to the Ada programming language. **Note:** Old versions of images (marked as *deprecated*) require Github account to download.
+Newer versions are available for everyone.

 ## Images list